alainvoxbeam/GRAPIPHPClient/resources/doc/index.en.md

 Genius Referrals in a intent to improve the integration process with its clients has created this library.
 Which allows customers to consume, using PHP, all Genius Referrals RESTful API resources located at http://api.geniusreferrals.com/doc/.

-Instalation:
+Installation:
 ------------

-The instalation process for this client in very simple and you can do it using different ways.
+The installation process for this client in very simple and you can do it using different ways.

 ### Using Composer